moneroguides/0x01-Mining-Monero-with-P2Pool-Windows-Quick-start-guide/script.md

 https://github.com/xmrig/xmrig/releases

-we're going to verify the download the same way as before so I'll move through this process a bit more quickly this time.
+We're going to verify the download the same way as before so I'll move through this process a bit more quickly this time.
 The public key for xmrig can be found in a different location this time, check the video description for the link.

 - https://github.com/xmrig/xmrig/blob/master/doc/gpg_keys/xmrig.asc
 - https://xmrig.com/docs/gpgpg-key